-- 2 or 3 families living together so they can afford rent - Housing affordability is an issue.
+- 2 or 3 families live together in order to afford rent - Housing affordability is an issue.
 Rent is too high.
 Need apartments for low-income that people can afford.
 Puerto Ricans from Hurricane Maria had to return to PR because housing was too expensive.
 Living wages are not enough to cover housing.